 PRN (Pro Re Nata) Medication: PRN is an abbreviation for the Latin pro re nata meaning "when needed" or as more commonly stated, "as needed."
 It is used when a medication is to be given only under certain circumstances rather than on a regular schedule.
-PRN Medication administered to reduce or eliminate a behavior is strictly prohibited unless prescribed by a physician for a medical reason and an approved protocol signed by the physician is in place, will be categorized as a non-critical incident.
-If PRNs are used for five days over a seven-day period to treat the same condition, this would then meet the criteria for a high-risk review.
+Need for a PRN medication is considered a non-critical incident.
+Need This is considered a non-critical incident.
+If PRNs are used for five days over a seven day period to treat the same condition, the incident would then meet the criteria for a high-risk review.